Guim3/guim3.github.io/_posts/2017-03-17-All-you-need-to-know-about-GANs.md

 ---
 layout: post
-title: All you need to know about GANs
+title: Fantastic GANs and where to find them
 date: 2017-03-17
 published: true
 ---